Local A.I. private

 • Cloud-based inference: send each specific conversation+context to be processed (e.g. using partly-open-source Llama3 on Replicate or RunPod).
 This gives you reasonable levels of control, and lets you only pay for the processing you actually use.

 • Local: run it on your own hardware.
 To obtain decent performance on the larger models, you need at least 32GB of graphics-RAM, so this used to be very expensive, requiring ∼£50k of server hardware.
 It's best for privacy, but only cost-effective if used intensively.
 As of 2025 the new Nvidia RTX 5090 high-end-consumer GPUs cost ∼£3k, and have 32GB onboard memory.
 So inference, with good performance, is now practical on your own hardware.
+Also, thanks to Ollama, we can now run smaller models on modest hardware, such as the Raspberry Pi CM 5, and still get decently useful results at respectable speeds.

 Machine Learning